MarcusJohnson91/FoundationIO/README.md

 - StringIO is a module for Unicode, including UTF-8 and UTF-16 en/de coding, as well as normalization, casefolding, string formatting, string splitting, etc.
 - Currently, there's no stable API, let alone ABI.
 I break shit constantly because i'm very indecisive.

-# Versioning:
-- When complete, FoundationIO will use Semantic Versioning (Version X.Y.Z)
-- X is the major version number, it will only be incremented when API breaking changes occur.
-- Y is the minor version number, it will only be incremented when new features are added.
-- Z is the patch version number, it reflects bug fixes and optimizations.
-Al of this is theoretical until FoundationIO is at least version 1.0.0, it's currently beta, and I'm changing things fairly often.

 # License:
 FoundationIO is released under the terms of the 3 clause [`Revised BSD`](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29) license.